bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-One of the most well known module bundlers is Requirejs using the AMD format, __Asynchronous__ Module Definition, to describe modules and their dependencies.
+One of the most well known module bundlers is Requirejs.
+It uses the AMD format, __Asynchronous__ Module Definition, to describe modules and their dependencies.
-Requirejs could use this format to load modules in the browser with some configuration.
+Requirejs uses this format to load modules in the browser with some configuration.
 Its companion r.js "optimizes" an application into a smaller set of files.

-Loading the many hundreds of files that make up web applications in the client now is convenient for a developer to debug locally as multiple files, but from a production server it can be bundled into a single file.
+The many hundreds of files that make up web applications in the client now is convenient for a developer to debug locally as multiple files, but from a production server it can be bundled into a single file.

 ---